stelzinga/MF/MGT_99.Legend.md

 Note that not all intangible assets in this framework can be found on the balance sheet e.g., referential data or procedures.
 Assets are for a large part managed through Business Function e.g. Finance or through dedicated Activities (see below).
 Assets often have a dependency on Suppliers which service them, see below.
 As mentioned, Assets includes Cash made available through Funding or the sale of Services.
 Assets in this note have a broader definition than the ones used in Finance.
 A special type of Asset is Legal Entity, which is managed by Business Function CorpSec.
+The scope of Assets in the Profile is broader than in Business Function Finance (see below).
+In Finance, only those resources owned by the Venture *and* which can be converted to Cash are deemed Assets and will appear on the Balance Sheet.
+The rest of the Assets being considered as *off-balance sheet*.
+For example, in the Profile a procedure *is* an Asset but in Finance it is not always e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet (goodwill), but the procedure how to clean the drums in which that drink is mixed is not.
 NB: it is possible to hear the term human capital, which would denote Staff as a form of Assets.
 The Management Framework set out here makes a clear distinction between the two and thus does not include Staff within Assets.

 Key deliverables for Assets are: